-Some states and other countries may restrict movement of, or impose additional requirements for equine or other susceptible animals from states having known cases of VSV.
+Some states and other countries may restrict movement of, or impose additional requirements for equine or other susceptible animals coming from states having known cases of VSV.
 Before moving livestock, contact the state of destination for their requirements.
-Find the list of animal health departments here.
 For international export information, contact the USDA, Veterinary Services Austin office at (301) 851-3300 option 2.